2 suspects in Kansas City parade shooting charged with murder, prosecutors announce

 A woman was killed and 22 other people were wounded in the shooting near Union Station shortly after the rally celebrating the Chiefs' Super Bowl victory.

-Jackson County Prosecutor Jean Peters Baker told reporters that one of the suspects had an argument with another person and the argument escalated to the suspect drawing a handgun.
+Jackson County Prosecutor Jean Peters Baker told reporters that one of the suspects, Lyndell Mays, had an argument with another person at the rally and the argument escalated and Mays allegedly drew a handgun.

-Others pulled out their guns, including the other suspect charged, Baker said.
-The other suspect was the one who allegedly shot and killed the fatal victim, identified as Lisa Lopez-Galvan, a 43-year-old mother of two and a local radio DJ.
+Others pulled out their guns, including the other suspect charged, Dominic Miller, Baker said.
+The prosecutor said evidence indicated Miller's gun was the one that allegedly killed the fatal victim, identified as Lisa Lopez-Galvan, a 43-year-old mother of two and a local radio DJ.

+Both men have been charged with second-degree murder and are being held on a $1 million bond.

 This is a breaking news story.
 Check back for updates.